Connect with us

 Home decoration employs five key elements that go hand in hand with the principles of design to create functional and aesthetically appealing homes.
 These include colour, line, space, texture and shape.

-Whether you are starting on a blank space in a new home or you intend to go in a new direction using existing furnishings, the manner in which you apply the five design elements determines how successful you will be in your home decoration project.
+Whether you are starting on a blank space in a new home or you intend to go in a new direction using existing furnishings, how you apply the five design elements determines how successful you will be in your home decoration project.

 1.)
 Colour